 (a) that the manager has failed to conduct any licensed premises in a proper manner; or

-(b) that the conduct of the manager is such as to show that he or she is not a suitable person to manage licensed premises.
+(b) that the conduct of the manager is such as to show that he or she is not a suitable person to manage licensed premises ; or

+(c) that the manager has not, within the period specified by the Director after being approved, successfully completed —

+(i) a course of training or an assessment, approved by the Director, in the management of licensed premises; and

+(ii) a course of training or an assessment, approved by the Director, in responsible practices in the sale, supply and service of liquor.

-(4) The Director shall not withdraw the approval of a person as a manager unless the manager and the licensee of the premises concerned, have been given the particulars of the allegations against the manager and afforded a reasonable opportunity to make submissions and to be heard in relation to those allegations.
+(4) The Director shall not withdraw the approval of a person as a manager unless the manager and the licensee of the premises concerned, have been given, subject to section 30, the particulars of the allegations against the manager and afforded a reasonable opportunity to make submissions and to be heard in relation to those allegations.

 (5) If the Director considers that it is desirable, the withdrawal of approval of a person as manager may be expressed to operate only —